¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 The Power of Dimmability

-One of the most common mistakes is installing a sign with a single, maximum brightness setting.
-A sign that’s perfectly visible in bright daylight can become a source of uncomfortable glare at night.
-This can annoy neighbors and may even violate local ordinances.
-The solution is a dimmable driver.
-This allows you to program separate brightness levels for day and night, ensuring optimal visibility and legibility around the clock while also reducing energy consumption.
+A sign that is perfectly visible in daylight can become an uncomfortable glare source at night, potentially violating local light pollution ordinances.
+A dimmable driver allows you to program separate brightness levels, ensuring optimal visibility around the clock while reducing energy consumption.
 For more on this, see our guide on how to choose the right LED driver for your neon sign.

 Component Quality and Safety